Riding dirt bikes is an expensive hobby.

 • Breaks the toughest beads

 Line-up the tube with the valve stem hole and install the valve stem first.
 Work the tube inside the tire.
 Find the rim lock and install the nut.
 Grab a tire iron and push the section of tire around the rim lock into the rim.
 Hold the first tire iron around the rim lock steady and use a second tire iron to work the rest of the tire inside the rim.
-A bead buddy really helps in this instance to keep the opposite side from popping out.
-Once half the tire is securely inside the rim you can remove the first tire iron and work on the rest of the tire.
+A bead buddy helps in this instance to keep the opposite side from popping out.
+Once half the tire secures inside the rim remove the first tire iron and work on the rest of the tire.

 Good Bead Tool